 Answers To Frequently Asked Questions About Car Accidents In Florida

-Can I use my health insurance pay for my medical expense?
+Can I use my health insurance to pay for my medical expenses?

 Yes, you can; however, your personal injury protection or “PIP” coverage should be primary and will pay 80% of your medical bills, but only if you see a provider for treatment with 14 days of your crash.
 It is incredibly important that you do this, even if you are only a little stiff, so that your coverage is preserved.
 Many times it can take days, weeks or even months for symptoms to manifest significantly.
 You are always better to seek treatment early in the event that your “minor” injury turns our to be not so minor.
 Typically medical providers will send your medical bills to your PIP carrier first, as they should.
 Once you have reached the limit of your PIP insurance benefits, your health insurance may be billed and should pay subject to the terms of your health insurance policy.

 What if the other driver doesn’t have any insurance?

 If the other driver is uninsured, then check your policy to see if you carrier Uninsured Motorist coverage.
 If so, that coverage should apply to cover your loss.
 Florida Law only requires drivers to carrier “PIP” coverage and Property Damage Liability coverage with a $10,000 minimum limit.
 This means: drivers are not required to carry any bodily injury coverage, which is the coverage that pays for the injuries of another when you are at fault.

 Do I need a lawyer?